Anant/Cassandra.Toolkit/ansible/README.md

 - `install_filebeat`
 - `enable_jmx`

+You can also enable the above variable in the cli when the playbook is executed as shown in **Example B**.

 ##### Step 2 - access verification
 Make sure you can access all apache-cassandra or dse cluster nodes you want the tools for: